 When TLN doesn't make sense

-• You are building a boutique practice with rates significantly above TLN's fee schedule.
+- You are building a boutique practice with rates well above TLN's fee schedule.

 Single-case agreements